codefresh-io/docs.codefresh.io/_docs/troubleshooting/git-step-migration.md

 On May 2019, Codefresh introduced **Projects** as a way to group pipelines, instead of using *Repositories*.
 If you create a Codefresh account after this date, then you only get access to Projects and all the pipelines you create are under projects.

-If however, you have an existing Codefresh account, you will still get access to both dashboards (Projects and repositories) and you can work create/edit pipelines using both methods.
+If, however, you have an existing Codefresh account, you will still get access to both dashboards (Projects and repositories) and you can work create/edit pipelines using both methods.

 ## Git steps are now required